LubinKerhuel/hugo/content/post/pitot-build/index.md

 The differential pressure measured vary with the square of the speed.
 RC plane speed can be quite low.
 Challenge is to be sensitive enough to obtain good measurement even in the low speed range of few meters per seconds.

 The [MP3V5004dp](https://www.nxp.com/part/MP3V5004DP) from NXP is a sensitive differential pressure sensor.
 Its differential measurement range goes from 0 to 3.92 kPa.
-The analog output is ratio-metric and swing from 0.6V to 3V ($\DeltaV =2.4V$).
+The analog output is ratio-metric and swing from 0.6V to 3V ($\Delta V =2.4V$).
 For reference, 1 kPa is approximately the pressure of 10cm of water.

 We are interested in speed range varying from $0$ to $25 m.s^{-1}$ ($90km/h$) which correspond to a maximum differential pressure of 3.75 cm of water, or 0.375 kPa.
 The MP3V5004DP sensor is used in 10% of its nominal range.